ChenPeleg/minimal-mistakes-pages/_tabs/how to use.md

 ---
 title : how to use
-layout: categories
-icon: fas fa-stream
 order: 1
 ---